 To fulfil this vision, the Government of India conceptualized ‘Ayushman Bharat’ (Healthy India), a flagship initiative that attempts to move away from sectoral and segmented approach of service delivery to a comprehensive need-based health care service.
 Ayushman Bharat adopts a two-pronged approach.
 Firstly, the creation of health and wellness centres to bring health care closer to homes.
 Secondly, the formulation of a Pradhan Mantri Jan Arogya Yojana (PM-JAY) to protect poor and vulnerable families against financial risk arising out of catastrophic health episodes.
 The PM-JAY is one significant step towards achievement of Universal Health Coverage (UHC) and Sustainable Development Goal - 3 (SDG3).

-For focused approach and effective implementation of PM-JAY, an autonomous entity, the National Health Agency (NHA) was constituted.
-Established as a Society on 11th May 2018, the National Health Agency is registered under the Society Registration Act, 1860.
+For focused approach and effective implementation of PM-JAY, an autonomous entity, the National Health Authority (NHA) was constituted.
+Established as a Society on 11th May 2018, the National Health Authority is registered under the Society Registration Act, 1860.
 The State Governments are expected to similarly set up State Health Agencies (SHA) to implement PM-JAY.